-My book, Design & Debris: A Chaotics of Postmodern American Fiction, received the Elizabeth Agee Prize in American Literature from the University of Alabama Press in 2002.
-Unending Design: The Forms of Postmodern Poetry was published by Cornell University Press in 1991 and released as an e-book in 2016.
-Book chapters and articles on a wide range of contemporary fiction and poetry have appeared in American Literature in Transition: 1990-2000, Passage (Denmark), Modern Fiction Studies, Critique: Studies in Contemporary Fiction, The Cambridge Companion to Don DeLillo, The Holodeck in the Garden: Science and Technology in Contemporary American Fiction, the Dictionary of Literary Biography, Sagetrieb, and The Review of Contemporary Fiction, among others.
+My book, Design & Debris: A Chaotics of Postmodern American Fiction, received the Agee Prize in American Literary Scholarship from the University of Alabama Press in 2002.
+Unending Design: The Forms of Postmodern Poetry was published by Cornell University Press in 1991, reissued and released as an eBook in 2016.
+Book chapters, journal articles, and review essays on a wide range of contemporary literature and criticism have appeared in Trump Fiction (Lexington Books, 2019), American Literature in Transition: 1990-2000 (Cambridge UP, 2017), Passage (Aarhus UP, Denmark), Twenty-First Century Literature (Seoul National University, South Korea), Modern Fiction Studies, Essays on Italian American Literature and Culture (Calandra Institute, 2012), Critique: Studies in Contemporary Fiction, The Cambridge Companion to Don DeLillo (Cambridge UP, 2008), The Holodeck in the Garden: Science and Technology in Contemporary American Fiction (Dalkey Archive Press, 2004), the Dictionary of Literary Biography: American Poets Since World War II (editor and contributor, Gale Research Press), Sagetrieb, and The Review of Contemporary Fiction, among others.